 That’s all.
 Just decide what you want to say, and then write down some notes that will help guide you as you speak.
 To do this, you should note down words that will help you remember a loose structure, as well as important words such as difficult vocabulary.

 You have no time to waste here, so don’t try to write full sentences.
 I cannot stress this point enough.
 My students often try to write full sentences and then immediately run out of time.
 What you can write down in one minute is only enough to speak for about ten seconds!
+This is not surprising because even a native speaker can only write about 13 words per minute. (source)

 Here is an example of good notes:

 I have made many videos to help my students prepare for their IELTS speaking exam.
 In these videos, I analyze a question, show them how to make notes, and then give my own sample answer.
-You can find these at my YouTube channel.
+You can find these on my YouTube channel.
 Here are some of the popular ones:

 Answering the Question